cspades/predi-home/README.md

 ## Development Timeline

 **Week 5** - Set up the hardware and software platform for the system, with tests to communicate between PC (HomeIO/ConnectIO), STM Nucleo, and AWS IoT.
-(Purchase jumper/USB cables, a STM Nucleo WiFi Extension Board, and potentially an Advantech USB node depending on Home/ConnectI/O.)
+(Purchase jumper/USB cables, a STM Nucleo WiFi Extension Board, and an Advantech USB node to interface with Home/ConnectI/O.)

 **Week 6** - Complete the software and hardware setup, and in consideration of the data structures, memory, latency, and the simulation API, design the imitation learning algorithm on AWS.